 Starting June 1, 2023, employees will also pay 5 AED per month for unemployment insurance.

 The maximum working hours for the private sector is eight hours per day, or 48 hours per week.
 During the holy month of Ramadan, the working hours must be reduced by two hours.
+These regulations define the official working hours in the United Arab Emirates and are administered by most UAE Employer of Record services providers.

 The worker must not work for more than five consecutive hours without a break or breaks of not less than an hour in total, provided that these periods are not included in the working hours.